 You can fill out a form and submit your appeal online.
-Go to: https://mn.gov/dhs/.
+Go to: https://mn.gov/dhs.

-- ightarrow Click on the "How do I" box towards top of page - \rightarrow Under "Find" click on "edocs and forms" - \rightarrow Click your language - ightarrow Type 0033 in the search bar
+- \rightarrow Click on the "How do I" box towards top of page - \rightarrow Under "Find" click on "edocs and forms" - \rightarrow Click your language - ightarrow Type 0033 in the search bar

-There are instructions also if you want to read those.
+There are instructions you can read.
 Read the form carefully, fill it out completely and click "Submit" on the bottom right.
 It is a good idea to print a copy for yourself.
+You should get a confirmation screen showing that your appeal was filed.